 6. Meet Santa!

-The Santa Claus Village amusement park just outside the town of Rovaniemi in Finland is the rumored home of Santa Claus himself!
-In Finish, he is called "Joulupukki".
+If you ever wanted to know where Santa Claus lives… here it is!
+In the Santa Claus Village amusement park just outside the town of Rovaniemi in Finland, you can visit Santa Claus 365 days a year and take a picture with him!
+In Finish, by the way, he is called "Joulupukki".

 7. Cross the Arctic Circle